Loewner Theory for Bernstein functions II: applications to inhomogeneous continuous-state branching processes: Time-inhomogeneous branching processes

-\subsection{An ODE for Laplace exponents}
+\subsection{An \,ODE\, for Laplace exponents}

-In the following subsections we examine branching processes which correspond to absolutely continuous reverse evolution families.
-In this subsection, we establish a basic ODE.
-Supplementary results (Lemma \ref{lem:measurable} and Proposition \ref{prop:int}) are provided first.
+Now we turn to examining branching processes which correspond to absolutely continuous reverse evolution families.
+We start by establishing a basic ODE.
+In order to give a precise statement of the result, we have to introduce some notation and definitions.